Hi Raj Kumar Hansdah,

 Thanks for your comments and suggestions, which are definitely good and praiseworthy.

-Will you happily become an accessury to a crime, and let Q do something illegal on acting on P's suggestion ?
+Will you happily become an accessory to a crime and let Q do something illegal by acting on P's suggestion?

 If we do not know the date of delivery, we are not sure about the dates regarding Maternity Leave.
-But the lady is still entitled to Maternity Leave Benefit, which are enshrined in the Act; and Govt. of India guarantees it.
+But the lady is still entitled to Maternity Leave Benefits, which are enshrined in the Act, and the Government of India guarantees it.

-Pardon me, but it seems you yourself are not aware of Law.
+Pardon me, but it seems you yourself are not aware of the law.

-Do you know that Maternity benefit is applicable whether a person has delivered a child or had miscarriage or MTP ----> this implies that once pregancy is confirmed .... (please fill in the blanks yourself).
+Do you know that Maternity benefit is applicable whether a person has delivered a child, had a miscarriage, or had MTP?
+This implies that once pregnancy is confirmed....

 Regards.